radian628/unofficial-desmos-wiki/src/misc/piecewises.md

 ## Left-to-right Evaluation

 Piecewises are evaluated left-to-right.
 That is, they will try the leftmost condition first, then the next one, then the next one, then the next one, et cetera.
-That means that if you have more than one true condition in a piecewise, only the first one will run.
+That means that if you have more than one true condition in a piecewise, only the first one will be chosen.

 {% mq '{1=2: 2, 5=5: 3, 10=10: 4}' %}